jooby-project/jooby/md/doc/spec/README.md

-# spec

 The spec module allows you to export your API/microservices outside a {{jooby}} application.

 The goal of this module is to define a common way to write APIs and provide you API tools like live doc and testing for **FREE**.
 By **FREE** we mean:

 > You aren't force to learn any other tool or annotated your code special annotations.
-All you have to do is: **write your application** following a few/minor suggestions.
+All you have to do is **write your application** following a few/minor suggestions.

 This module process, collect and compile **routes** from your application.
 It extracts HTTP method/pattern, parameter, responses, types and doc.

 You will find here the basis and the necessary documentation to build and expose rich APIs for free, but keep in mind this module isn't intended for direct usage.
 It is the basis for tools like {{swagger}} or {{raml}}.

 # api def

-The goal of this module is to define a common way to write APIs and provide you API tools like live doc and testing for **FREE**.
-By **FREE** we mean:

-> You aren't force to learn any other tool or annotated your code special annotations.
-All you have to do is: **write your application** following a few/minor suggestions.

-Cool, isn't?

 Let's review how to build rich APIs using the ```spec``` module via ```script``` or ```mvc``` way: